 Many retirement communities will allow a small pet to live in your home with you.
 This could be a small dog, a cat, or even a bird.
 But you need to ask first, and never assume.
 Also, many places will only allow you to have one animal.
 And nobody wants to separate their cute little pooches that have grown up together.
 Therefore, if you have more than one animal, be sure to find out if it’s acceptable to bring them all with you when you make the move to downsize.

 While you can ask questions, to be sure that your pet is allowed to move in with you, have a look at the current pet policy of the village before you agree to anything.
 Pet policies should be included in the village agreement.

 Find out how they define a small dog or cat.
 Is it based on breed, height, or weight?
 As mentioned previously, if you have more than one pet, check that this is allowed too.
 Finally, another big question to find out is whether you’re able to get a new pet if your current beloved animal passes away.

 Assuming that you’re able to bring your furry friend with you when you move, there’ll be policies surrounding the pet’s behaviour.
 For example, there could be rules about dogs barking excessively, or cats needing to be kept inside throughout the evening.

-Be mindful that if you have a disruptive or misbehaved pet, they might not work well in a retirement community.
-All tenants are entitled to have a peaceful and safe surroundings.
+Be mindful that if you have a disruptive or misbehaved pet, it might not work well in a retirement community.
+All tenants are entitled to have peaceful and safe surroundings.